 Anorexia and cachexia are common causes of malnutrition in cancer patients.

 Anorexia is the loss of appetite or desire to eat.
 It is a common symptom in patients with cancer.
 Anorexia may occur early in the disease or later, if the cancer grows or spreads.
 Some patients already have anorexia when they are diagnosed with cancer.
 Most patients who have advanced cancer will have anorexia.
 Anorexia is the most common cause of malnutrition in cancer patients.

 Cachexia is a condition marked by weakness, weight loss, and fat and muscle loss.
 It is common in patients with tumors that affect eating and digestion.
 It can occur in cancer patients who are eating well, but are not storing fat and muscle because of tumor growth.

 Some tumors change the way the body uses certain nutrients.
-The body's use of protein, carbohydrates, and fat may be affected, especially by tumors of the stomach, intestines, or head and neck.
+The body's use of protein, carbohydrates, and fat may change when tumors are in the stomach, intestines, or head and neck.
 A patient may seem to be eating enough, but the body may not be able to absorb all the nutrients from the food.

 Cancer patients may have anorexia and cachexia at the same time.